It’s like déjà-vu.

 And the key to it is knowing what you want to achieve, not how.

-But, the best bit is you can rest assured knowing that your money is working for you while you can get on with your life.
+But the best bit is you can rest assured knowing that your money is working for you while you can get on with the rest of your life.

 It’s the investment portfolio approach to investing and it’s the best way of investing for beginners and busy people.